dpi-tta-lessons/portfolio/content.md

 - Show off your skills
 - Be discoverable by employers or collaborators

-Today, you'll build a personal web page using HTML and CSS inside a GitHub Codespace.
+In this lesson, you'll build a personal web page using HTML and CSS inside a GitHub Codespace.

-## 🔧 Use Your Codespace
+## Use Your Codespace

 <!-- TODO: link to lesson here -->
 Open the same Codespace you used in the GitHub + Codespaces lesson.
 You can access your codespaces here [https://github.com/codespaces](https://github.com/codespaces).